sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 crossing into the previously alien world beyond their "home".

 By dialogue or action, each player character should exhibit their change.

+This can play out in many ways:

+ * by using their newfound power to deal with the bullies that previously tormented them
+ * by exposing the high priest as the one who stole the soul gem, and taking his place as the trusted spiritual leader
+ * by gaining respect and admiration from their family by returing with the elves' ointment to cure their grandfather of the Medusa's curse
+ * by re-igniting the war, but finding that they've lost their taste for the battle they once considered glorious
+ * by being cast out of yet another city, but this time they're on the road with mirth in their step and a horse pulling sixteen barrels of mead

 Mark your final *Good Bank* point if you can hit this note.